pokt-network/pocket-network-protocol/utility/README.md

 1. Replace the safety guarantees of Applications maintaining their own infrastructure or using light clients
 2. Enable permissionless registration of Fisherman actors on initial launch
+3. Does not quantifiably model the underlying tokenomics of the system

 ## 3 Specification